Phalcode/gamevault-docs/docs/server-docs/setup.md

 1. **Configure your server:** Customize the server settings to meet your specific needs.
 Refer to the [configuration guide](configuration.md) for detailed instructions.

-2. **Add games:** Prepare your game files in the required format for Crackpipe to identify and install them correctly.
+2. **Add games:** Prepare your game files in the required format for GameVault to identify and install them correctly.
 Read the [structure chapter](structure.md) for important information.
 Once ready, proceed to [add your games](adding-games.md).

-3. **Enhance with Metadata:** Connect your server to RAWG, the world's largest video game database that Crackpipe utilizes for fetching game metadata.
+3. **Enhance with Metadata:** Connect your server to RAWG, the world's largest video game database that GameVault utilizes for fetching game metadata.
 This will enrich your gaming experience.
 Learn how to establish the connection in the [indexing and metadata guide](indexing-and-metadata.md).

 4. **Create an admin user:** Set up an admin user account to gain full administrative access to the application.
 Refer to the [user management guide](user-management.md) for instructions on setting up the first user.

-Enjoy your gaming experience with Crackpipe!
+Enjoy your gaming experience with GameVault!